NeoGeographyToolkit/StereoPipeline/docs/outputfiles.rst

 side-by side.
 Individual polygons are separated by an empty line.
 A color for the polygons is specified as a line of the form: ``color = red``.
 The given color applies to all polygons on subsequent lines until overridden by another such statement.
-An example use is in :numref:`plot_poly`.
+How to create and save such files is shown in :numref:`plot_poly`.

-When such polygons are saved, a header will be added to the file, as lines starting with the pound sign, containing the WKT string for the georeference, the value of ``--csv-format`` to interpret the vertices, and the style (usually set to ``poly``).
+When such polygons are saved, a header will be added to the file, consisting of lines starting with the pound sign, containing the WKT string for the georeference, the value of ``--csv-format`` to interpret the vertices, and the style (usually set to ``poly``).
 This allows for overlaying polygons with different georeferences in ``stereo_gui``.

 Inspection and properties of the output files